 An insurance company is a financial institution that creates insurance products, carries all the risk and pays out money when people claim.
 It's sometimes referred to as the issuer or the underwriter.

 An insurance brand refers to how these companies label their insurance products and sell them to you, the end customer.
 A brand can be managed by the company itself or by a partner company who resells the original company's products under its own brand name.

-For example, Hollard is an insurance company that issues car insurance policies under various brand names, including Real Car Insurance, which Hollard manages itself and Woolworths Car Insurance, which is clearly a different company that resells Hollard products.
+For example, Hollard is an insurance company that issues car insurance policies under various brand names, including Real Car Insurance, which Hollard manages itself and Everyday Car Insurance, which is clearly a different company that resells Hollard products.

 What are the major brands in Australia and what companies issue their policies?

 Here is a large selection of car insurance brands in Australia, categorised by the insurance company that underwrites them.
 As you can see, there are many brands but only a handful of companies that issue policies.